thibaultcha/lua-resty-mlcache/README.md

 **Note:** methods such as [set()](#set) and [delete()](#delete) require that other instances of mlcache (from other workers) evict the value from their L1 (LRU) cache.
 Since OpenResty has currently no built-in mechanism for inter-worker communication, this module relies on a polling mechanism via a `lua_shared_dict` shared memory zone to propagate inter-worker events.
-If `set()` or `delete()` are called from a single worker, other workers must call [update()](#update) before their cache is requested, to make sure they evicted their L1 value, and that the L2 (fresh value) will be returned.
+If `set()` or `delete()` are called from a single worker, other workers' mlcache instances bearing the same `name` must call [update()](#update) before their cache be requested during the next request, to make sure they evicted their L1 value, and that the L2 (fresh value) will be returned.

 **Note bis:** It is generally considered inefficient to call `set()` on a hot code path (such as in a request being served by OpenResty).
 Instead, one should